cfe-lab/MiCall/CONTRIBUTING.md

 2. Check if the kiveapi package needs a new release by looking for new commits.
     Make sure you tested with the latest version.
 3. Determine what version number should be used next.
-4. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
-    Use the `projects_dump.py` script and compare `projects.json` to check that the projects match.
+4. Use the `projects_dump.py` script for the previous version and compare `projects.json` to check that the projects match, or that the differences were intended.
+Test the `projects_upload.py` script with your updated project files in your local test QAI.
 5. Check the history of the HIV and HCV rules files in the `micall/resistance` folder.
 If they have changed, create a new display file in the `docs` folder and upgrade the version numbers in the `genreport.yaml` file and